EarthAsylum/eacsoftwareregistry-subscription-webhooks/readme.txt

       'sku'                         => string       // product sku,
       'attributes'                  => array        // product attributes (name => value)
       'meta_data'                   => array        // product custom fields (name => value)
+      'categories'                  => array        // product categories (slug => name)

-For the subscription webhook, this data is overlayed on the *shop_subscription* order created by WooCommerce.
+For the subscription webhook, this data is overlayed on the *subscription* order created by WooCommerce.

-For the order webhooks, this data is overlayed on the related *shop_subscription* order and appended to the *shop_order* in a "subscriptions" array, indexed by id (allowing for multiple subscriptions per order).
+For the order webhooks, this data is overlayed on the related *subscription* order and appended to the *shop_order* in a "subscriptions" array, indexed by id (allowing for multiple subscriptions per order).

 For orders without subscriptions, the product_meta array is appended to the *shop_order*.

+= SUMO Subscriptions =

+The pseudo subscription order is built by taking the SUMO subscription post record and overlaying the most recent *shop_order*.
+The 'id' number of the pseudo order is the subscription post id.
+The parent id is the original *shop_order* that created the subscription.

 = Using With {eac}SoftwareRegistry Registration Server =

 You must have the [{eac}SoftwareRegistry WebHooks for WooCommerce](https://swregistry.earthasylum.com/webhooks-for-woocommerce/) extension enabled on your Software Registration server.

-When creating a subscription webhook, the *Delivery URL* for *"{eac}SoftwareRegistry Subscription updated"* is:
+When creating a subscription webhook, the *Delivery URL* for *"{eac}SoftwareRegistry Subscription updated"* and *"{eac}SoftwareRegistry Sumo Subscription"* is:
 `https://{your_registration_server}.com/wp-json/softwareregistry/v1/wc-subscription`

 When creating order webhooks, the *Delivery URL* for *Order created*, *Order updated*, *Order deleted* and *Order restored* is: